Smooth Non-Stationary Bandits: Proof of Lemma

-The following says that two \ins s with small KL-divergence are hard to distinguish between. \begin{theorem}[Pinsker's Inequality] Let $X,Y\in \{\pm 1\}^n$ be two random vectors.
-For any event\footnote{In this work, by ``event'' we mean a Borel set.} $E$, we have $2(\ho{P}[Y\in E] - \ho{P}[X\in E])^2 \le \mathrm{KL}(X,Y).$ \end{theorem}
+The following says that two \ins s with small KL divergence are hard to distinguish between. \begin{theorem}[Pinsker's Inequality] Let $X,Y\in \{\pm 1\}^n$ be two random vectors.
+For any event\footnote{In this work, by ``event'' we mean a Borel set.} $E$, we have \end{theorem}

 The chain rule \kehua s the KL-divergence for random vectors, on which we will later apply Pinsker's \ineq.
-The following can be found as Theorem 2.4 (b) in \cite{slivkins2019introduction}.
+The following can be found as Theorem 2.4 (b) in \citealt{slivkins2019introduction}.

 \begin{theorem}[Chain Rule for Product Distributions] \Sps\ $X_1,\dots, X_n, Y_1,\dots, Y_n\in \{\pm 1\}$ are \indep.
 Consider $X=(X_i)$ and $Y=(Y_i)$.
-Then, $\mathrm{KL}(X,Y)= \sum_{t=1}^n\mathrm{KL}(X_t,Y_t)$. \end{theorem}
+Then, \end{theorem}

 {\bf Proof of Lemma \ref{lem:non-optimal}.} For any color $\chi\in \{\mathrm{r},\mathrm{b}\}$, denote by $Z_\chi=(Z_\chi^s)_{s=1}^{t-1}$ the reward vector under \ins\ $u\oplus \chi$.
 Consider the event $E_t :=\{A_t = 0\}$.
 By Pinsker's \ineq\ (Theorem~\ref{thm:pinsker}) and the chain rule (Theorem~\ref{thm:chain}),